msabramo/kallithea/docs/usage/subrepos.rst

 In file list of repo1 you will see a connected subrepo at revision it was during cloning.
-Clicking in subrepos link should send you to proper repository in RhodeCode
+Clicking in subrepos link should send you to proper repository in Kallithea

 cloning repo1 will also clone attached subrepository.

-Next we can edit the subrepo data, and push back to RhodeCode.
+Next we can edit the subrepo data, and push back to Kallithea.
 This will update both of repositories.

 see http://mercurial.aragost.com/kick-start/en/subrepositories/ for more